OTRF/Security-Datasets/environment/shire/aws/Installation-Readme.md

 ```

 ```
-terraform Apply
+terraform apply -parallelism=10

 ...
 .....
-Plan: 16 to add, 0 to change, 0 to destroy.
+Plan: 17 to add, 0 to change, 0 to destroy.

 Do you want to perform these actions?
   Terraform will perform the actions described above.